googlefonts/googlefonts.github.io/gf-guide/tools.md

 ### Fontbakery

-Fontbakery is a quality assurance (QA, testing) tool.
+Fontbakery is a quality assurance (QA) testing tool.
 It runs a series of checks on the technical correctness of the exported fonts based on a vendor’s profile.
 You can find more documentation about it in the GitHub repository [googlefonts/fontbakery](https://github.com/googlefonts/fontbakery).

 To install Fontbakery run the command: